sajal353/r3f-jolt/README.md

     - `collector`: An instance of `Jolt.CastRayClosestHitCollisionCollector`, collecting collision data.
     - `distance`: The distance to the closest hit.
     - `hit`: A boolean indicating whether a hit occurred.

+## `useCar`

+A hook to create a physics-enabled car.

+#### Parameters

+- `position`: Initial position of the car in 3D space.
+- `rotation` (optional): Initial rotation of the car as a quaternion.
+- `castType` (optional): Type of collision casting to use for the car's physics.
+Can be "cylinder", "sphere", or undefined.
+- `wheelSettings`: Configuration for the car's wheels.
+  - `radius`: Radius of the wheels.
+  - `width`: Width of the wheels.
+  - `offsetHorizontal`: Horizontal offset of the wheels.
+  - `offsetVertical`: Vertical offset of the wheels.
+- `vehicleSize`: Dimensions of the car.
+  - `length`: Length of the car.
+  - `width`: Width of the car.
+  - `height`: Height of the car.
+- `suspension` (optional): Suspension settings for the car.
+  - `minLength`: Minimum length of the suspension.
+  - `maxLength`: Maximum length of the suspension.
+- `maxSteerAngle` (optional): Maximum steering angle of the wheels in degrees.
+- `maxPitchRollAngle` (optional): Maximum pitch and roll angle of the car in degrees.
+- `driveType` (optional): Type of drive for the car.
+Can be "rwd" (rear-wheel drive), "fwd" (front-wheel drive), or "awd" (all-wheel drive).
+- `frontBackLimitedSlipRatio` (optional): Limited slip ratio for the front and back wheels.
+- `leftRightLimitedSlipRatio` (optional): Limited slip ratio for the left and right wheels.
+- `antiRollbar` (optional): Boolean indicating whether anti-roll bars should be enabled.
+- `mass` (optional): Mass of the car.
+- `maxTorque` (optional): Maximum torque of the car's engine.
+- `clutchStrength` (optional): Strength of the car's clutch.
+- `debug` (optional): Boolean indicating whether to enable debugging visualization.

+#### Returns

+- `carBody`: Instance of `Jolt.Body` representing the car body.
+- `update`: Function to update the car's movement and behavior.
+Accepts the following input:

+  - `forward`: Boolean indicating whether to move forward.
+  - `backward`: Boolean indicating whether to move backward.
+  - `left`: Boolean indicating whether to steer left.
+  - `right`: Boolean indicating whether to steer right.
+  - `handbrake`: Boolean indicating whether to apply the handbrake.
+  - `modifier`: Boolean indicating whether to apply the modifier (half speed).

+  Returns an object containing:

+  - `position`: Current position of the car.
+  - `rotation`: Current rotation of the car.
+  - `velocity`: Current velocity of the car.
+  - `wheels`: Array containing the current position and rotation of each wheel.

+- `debugGroup`: Optional Three.js `Group` containing debugging visualizations for the car.
+- `geometry`: Three.js `BufferGeometry` representing the car's geometry.